torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 DESCRIPTION
 ^^^^^^^^^^^

 Reads a block of data in byte mode.
-The ``flags`` parameter is ignored.
+The ``flags`` parameter is igyesred.

 RETURN VALUE
 ^^^^^^^^^^^^